pmachadors/Globant_challenge/README.md

    ```

    Usage:

-   Especify your restore type, in this case, table.
+   Send a json file specifying the restore type, in this case table, and the tables you want to restore.
+   (Insomnia)

    {"table"}
    list of tables you want to restore: